AarshBatra/biteSizedAQ/README.md

   in the sat data helper script and the names are descriptive enough for it to be easily identifiable.

+## Project 7: Introducing biteSizedVisual Series: Tackling Air Pollution One Plot at a Time!

+### biteSizedVisual \#1: When the Air Chokes: Can India Break Free from Pollution’s Grip?

+- Read the blog here.

+- Underlying README Rmd file can be found in the project’s respective folder and here is a quick link to access it.

 ## Project 6: Computing with Conscience: Evolving from Carbon Aware to Grid Aware for Truly Sustainable Computing

 - Read the blog